 As in previous years, the Bank continues to act to improve the efficiency of its operational-risk management tools, including a specific application used by the first lines of defence and the various control areas.
-It is an integrated tool that generates synergies among the various areas, and fosters the use of common risk assessment and control methodologies.
+It is an integrated tool that enables synergies to be generated among the various areas, and fosters the use of common risk assessment and control methodologies.
 This application also incorporates the database of events, the control system, the metrics / indicators, and the institution's action / risk mitigation plans.